dagecko/unifi-firewalla-macvlan/readme.md

 ### Macvlan Limitation

-Due to how macvlan works, the Firewalla host cannot directly communicate with the UniFi Controller container.
-This is expected behavior.
-Access the controller from any other device on the management network.
+Due to how macvlan works, the Firewalla host cannot directly communicate with containers on the macvlan network without a shim interface.
+This is expected Linux kernel behavior, not a bug.

+**What this means:**
+- ✅ External devices (laptops, phones, tablets) can access the controller directly at `https://192.168.240.2:8443`
+- ✅ UniFi devices on the network can communicate with the controller normally
+- ❌ Firewalla host cannot access the controller with regular `curl https://192.168.240.2:8443`
+- ✅ **With shim enabled:** Firewalla host can access via `curl --interface unifi-shim https://192.168.240.2:8443`

-If you need to access the controller from Firewalla itself (for health checks, API access, or monitoring), enable the shim interface during installation or see [advanced.md](advanced.md) for manual setup.
+If you need to access the controller from Firewalla itself (for health checks, API access, or monitoring scripts), enable the shim interface during installation or see [advanced.md](advanced.md) for manual setup.

 ### Network Security